• Privacy Policy

 We do not necessarily remember it, as it has become common to give it cereals, but the horse is a herbivorous animal, and a strict herbivore one could even say.
 In the wild, its basic diet consists of grass, forage plants, and legumes.
 And above all, it does not consume cereals in nature.

-A little physiology reminder: the horse has a small stomach and a very long large intestine.
+A little physiological reminder: the horse has a small stomach and a very long large intestine.
 This particular configuration of its digestive tract is particularly well suited for the ingestion of crude fiber, in combination with a food intake distributed over many small meals.
-This is also the way horses eat in the wild or naturally, which spends most of their time looking for their food and grazing on the grass.
+This is also the way horses eat in the wild or naturally, which spend most of their time looking for their food and grazing on the grass.

-A regular intake and in small amounts of dietary fiber … Mother Nature does things well!
+A regular intake and small amounts of dietary fiber … Mother Nature does things well!
 Because yes, the grass of meadows and pastures (as well as hay, which represents a dried version of it) is an ideal food for the horse.
 Rich in fiber, it is low in energy and allows him to eat in large quantities without gaining weight.

 In the wild, the horse grazes grass, not grain.
 The addition of cereals to his diet is due only to human intervention.
 This goes hand in hand with the domestication of the horse and a need for increased performance for work or exercises.feed